Menooker/KunQuant/Readme.md

 There are some other CPU instruction sets that is optional for KunQuant.
 You can turn on `AVX512DQ` and `AVX512VL` to accelerate some parts of KunQuant-generated code.
 To enable them, add `-DKUN_AVX512DQ=ON` and `-DKUN_AVX512VL=ON` in cmake options respectively.

 To see if your CPU supports AVX512 (and `AVX512DQ` and `AVX512VL`), you can run command `lscpu` in Linux and check the outputs.

+Enabling AVX512 will slightly improve the performance, if it is supported by the CPU.
+Experiments only shows ~1% performance gain for 16-threads of AVX512 on Icelake, testing on double-precision Alpha101, with 128 stocks and time length of 12000.
+A single thread running the same task shows 5% performance gain on AVX512.

 ## Operator definitions